ahadb/vanilla-node/README.md

 * setTimeout()
 * setInterval()

-Globals available in the scope of modules
+Globals available in the scope of modules:

 * __dirname
 * __filename